Zishaniitm/Codsoft-Internship-Projects/README.md

 > **Can we predict who survived the Titanic disaster?**

-Binary classification model that predicts passenger survival using passenger data like age, sex, ticket class, and embarkation point.
+Binary classification model predicting passenger survival using demographic and ticket data.

 | Detail | Info |
 |---|---|